jpfutalef/DynamicStochasticElectricVRP/README.md

 2. Update the repository in your computer by doing ``git fetch`` and then ``git pull``.

-3. If using Anaconda:
-    * Check that the conda environment provides all packages listed in the file *requirements.txt*.
-If it doesn't, you can install them by running ``conda install  --file requirements.txt``
+3. Check your Python executable provides all pacagesin *requirements.txt*.
+    * If using Anaconda: you can install them by running ``conda install  --file requirements.txt``

 ### The ``main.py`` file

-``main.py`` can be used to run the operational stages. independently
+``main.py`` can be used to run the operational stages.
+You can choose which operation you wish to run, or simulate a full day (run pre-operation and online in a single execution).
-(you run the stages manually) or in a single execution (the script automatically runs pre-operation, and then, online).
-For the last case, the script detects if the pre-operation was run in the past.
-If so, the script doesn't runt it again.

-Run the code by executing
+The code syntax is as follows:

 ```commandline
 python main.py [optional arguments] STAGE OPT_METHOD TARGET_FOLDER